nkomarn/Windows95/README.md

-# Windows95
+# Computing Through the Ages (until we get a better name)
-Unofficial Windows 95 Simulator
+Unofficial Windows (and may Mac too) simulator